Preparing for transition

 What to Expect When Your Bank Reaches Either $500 Million or $1 Billion in Assets

-The banking industry is currently in a time of significant consolidation.
-The number of Federal Deposit Insurance Corporation (FDIC)-insured institutions hovers around 5,700 today, down from approximately 8,500 10 years ago.
-This has led to an unprecedented increase in the average size of a bank.
+The banking industry continues to experience significant consolidation.
+The number of Federal Deposit Insurance Corporation (FDIC)-insured institutions hovers around 5,000 today, down from approximately 8,000 10 years ago.
+This consolidation, along with a variety of other factors, has led to an unprecedented increase in the average size of a bank.

 FDICIA affects organizations differently based on assets

 The Federal Deposit Insurance Corporation Improvement Act of 1991 (FDICIA) was implemented in response to the savings and loan crisis to strengthen the power of the FDIC.
 Federal banking agencies were required to take supervisory actions when capital of an institution declined, and then grade institutions on a one to five scale (CAMELS rating).
 Prompt corrective action and least cost resolution were also created as a part of this act.

 In addition to the broad changes implemented by the act, which impact all institutions, there are also specific requirements that affect organizations with either more than $500 million or $1 billion in assets.
 The measurement date for these asset thresholds is the beginning of the fiscal year (i.e., if the institution reaches one of these asset thresholds during its fiscal year, the items below would not be required until the following fiscal year).